 - Cybersecurity threats are increasing day by day, and employees need to be aware of all the types of cyber attacks and how they can protect themselves and their organizations.

-- Password security, two-factor authentication, and encryption awareness are some of the most important practices that employees should be aware of.
+- State and federal laws regarding privacy should also be included in your digital employee handbook.
+Password security, two-factor authentication, and encryption awareness are some of the most important practices that employees should be aware of.

 - Phishing scams and social engineering attacks can lead to compromising sensitive information; hence employees should know how to identify such malicious activities and avoid them.